-The annual Postgraduate Writers’ Conference at VCFA is a haven for serious, emerging practitioners seeking to connect, recharge, and lift their process and craft to new levels.
+VCFA’s annual Postgraduate Writers’ Conference is a haven for serious, emerging practitioners seeking to connect, recharge, and lift their process and craft to new levels.

-Each year, we assemble a luminous roster of conference instructors, including some of VCFA’s own award-winning MFA in Writing faculty.
+Each year, we assemble a luminous roster of conference instructors, including members of VCFA’s own award-winning MFA in Writing faculty.
 Writers are selected not only for the brilliance of their own work but for their devotion to teaching and support of the PWC philosophy.
-We are pleased to announce the lineup for August 2019:
+We are pleased to announce the lineup for August 2024:

 “Best week of my writing life.” —Ann Carson DeWitt